mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 You can decide where to place the intro end and the outro start points.
 Marking the whole intro and outro allows Mixxx to calculate how long each section is and show it on the overview waveform.
 This information can help you know when to press play on the next track.
-:ref:`AutoDJ can also use this information <djing-auto-dj-intro-outro>` to line up tracks and determine how long to crossfade.
+:ref:`Auto DJ can also use this information <djing-auto-dj-intro-outro>` to line up tracks and determine how long to crossfade.

 .. figure:: ../_static/intro-outro-full.png
    :align: center